rowanthorpe/file-in-text/README.md

-who knows to look for it will find and recognise the strange pattern of trailing spaces as a red-flag, and may even extract the still-encrypted file (so this should not be seen as a bulletproof technique for plausible deniability) but even then the encryption is provided by gpg, so is still as safe as any normally encrypted email.
+who knows to look for it will find and recognise the strange pattern of trailing spaces as a red-flag, and may even extract the still-encrypted file (so this should not be seen as a bulletproof technique for plausible deniability) but even then the encryption is provided by `gpg`, so is still as safe as any normally encrypted email.
 The main usefulness could be:

 * As a fun toy